What is 5G?

 4G works the same as 3G but with a faster internet connection and a lower latency (the time between cause and effect).

-4G claims to be around five times faster than existing 3G services and theoretically, it can provide download speeds of up to 100Mbps.
+4G is supposed to be at least five times faster than existing 3G services and theoretically, it can provide download speeds of up to 100Mbps.

-Hubert Da Costa, Vice President, EMEA at Cradlepoint said: "5G Wi-Fi connections are set to be about three times faster than 4G, starting with 450Mbps in single-stream, 900 Mbps (dual- stream) and 1.3G bps (three-stream).
+Hubert Da Costa, vice president, EMEA at 5G routers business Cradlepoint said: "5G Wi-Fi connections are set to be about three times faster than 4G, starting with 450Mbps in single-stream, 900 Mbps (dual- stream) and 1.3G bps (three-stream).
 So, whilst we are already starting to see a huge growth in IoT and smart devices, 5G's speed and capacity will enable an even more rapid arrival of this connected future."

 However, 5G will cost more to implement and while the newest mobile phones will probably have it integrated, other handsets could be deemed out of date.